 Advisory barristers (as opposed to the better known advocate barristers) are a relatively new feature of the independent bar.
-Many joined the bar having been partners in large law firms and practise as specialist lawyers assisting firms and in-house legal teams in relation to complex company law, business structures, banking and securities law, large scale and/or complex commercial transactions and complex procurement processes.
+Many joined the bar having been partners in large law firms and practise as specialist lawyers assisting firms and in-house legal teams in relation to complex company law, business structures, central and local government issues, banking and securities law, large scale and/or complex commercial transactions and complex procurement processes.

 Examples of the type of work undertaken by advisory barristers include:

 - Share and asset sale and purchase transactions and related competition law issues